Equbuxu/BrailleBooks/readme.md

 # BrailleBooks

 A tool to convert any image into Minecraft written book.
 It uses braille Unicode characters to achieve better resolution.
+Works with Minecraft 1.14

 ## Examples